 Brevard Music Center maintains nearly 110 air-conditioned practice rooms, studios, and classrooms.
 Steinway is the official piano of the Brevard Music Center.
 All of the pianos are Steinway products.

-Students in the High School Division gather in the Lodge, adjacent to Lake Milner, for games, movies, ping-pong, and socializing.
+Students in the High School Division gather in the Lodge for games, movies, ping-pong, and socializing.
 French Quarter, near Sonata Lake, serves as the hub of activity for the College Division.
 The Residence Life staff coordinates recreational activities throughout the summer.
 Soccer games, ultimate Frisbee, movie nights, pizza parties, and barbecues are common occurrences.
 Swimming and canoeing in Sonata Lake are popular activities during posted hours, when a lifeguard is on duty.
 Off-campus outings such as hiking or rafting in the nearby Pisgah National Forest are scheduled on certain weekends.

 Downtown Brevard, with numerous shops and restaurants, is located 0.8 miles from the Music Center campus.
 A new sidewalk connects the campus directly to Brevard's Main Street.